alvin677/QTML/README.md

 # QTML
 An HTML framework to simplify web design.<br/>

-# docs are coming soon
+# docs with example code is coming soon
 ![imadwadasge](https://github.com/alvin677/QTML/assets/112005397/905fe326-9089-416d-bc61-c6e477404428)
 Can be used to quickly design simple websites.